Recollections of September 11, 2001

 A memo circulated that anyone that wished to meet with our chaplain to pray, meditate, or just talk would be allowed to do so the next day at noon.
 I point this out because, until that moment, open praying or other religious activities had not been permitted in Fairfax County Government buildings.
 “A time for God now,” I thought, “It’s about time.”

-When I moved here to North Carolina in 2003, I suspected it was that there were at least fifty al-Qaeda Cells in the Washington, DC area.
+When I moved here to North Carolina in 2003, I suspected it was that there were at least 50 al-Qaeda Cells in the Washington, DC area.
 How did they get there?

 Some crossed our unprotected borders through Canada and Mexico; some were already embedded through traditional methods.
 The numbers of this enemy living in America are countless and are represented in all walks of life as respected citizens.
 I concluded we, as a nation, did not get the message that God intended for us on September 11, 2001.